 In some circumstances, the judge may refuse to grant the pre-birth order because this area of the law is so new and is still being developed.
 In these circumstances, we assist clients in obtaining a step-parent or full adoption, which is necessary to ensure the intended parents are recognized as the legal parents.

 Contact the Surrogacy Lawyers of Scaringi Law Today

-If you are considering expanding your family through surrogate motherhood, whether by ovum (egg) donation and IVF, or artificial insemination, contact the surrogacy attorneys of Scaringi Law, in Harrisburg, Newport, to schedule an initial consultation.
+If you are considering expanding your family through surrogate motherhood, whether by ovum (egg) donation and IVF, or artificial insemination, contact the surrogacy attorneys of Scaringi Law, in Harrisburg, Newport, to schedule a free initial consultation.